Training Schedule

 Contents include uncontrolled release of propane, load and secure containers, exterior site assessment, determining total connected and actual BTU load, container sizing, installing containers, location requirements containers, installing piping and joining piping, installing regulators, sizing and installing vapor and liquid piping, testing of piping systems, leak check and troubleshooting leaks.
 Replaces CETP 4.1 Designing and Installing Exterior Vapor Distribution Systems.

-June 10-12 - Courtyard, New Albany
+May 26-28 - Courtyard New Albany

-September 16-18 - Courtyard, New Albany
+September 15-17 - Courtyard New Albany

 Propane Container Installation: Session 2